TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

   - can be very short and only capture a small part of the image
   - are used for describing regions/objects in the image
 - still used by the papers
-- we will not use it as we encountered problems when using it together with contrastive learning, which will be explained in section #emph(text(red)[TODO])
+- we will not use it as we encountered problems when using it together with contrastive learning, which will be explained in section @region_descriptions_with_contrastive_learning

 - all captions are tokenized and encoded using the same GPT-2 byte-pair encoder as the text-only data
 - as usual, and done in BEiT, VLMo, and FLAVA, we prepend each caption with a start-of-sequence token and append an end-of-sequence token